netlify/build/CONTRIBUTING.md

 After submitting the pull request, please make sure the Continuous Integration checks (GitHub actions) are passing.

+### Testing in CI

+To speed up CI, we load balance the tests across multiple machines.
+The information required to load balance the tests is stored in `tests-metadata.json`, and later used by our test [runner](ava.config.js#L10).
+To regenerate the data (e.g. when adding a new test file) run `npm test:measure` and commit the changes to GitHub.

 ## Releasing

 For more details, please refer to the